Koss86/tokyobash/README.md

   -`make` Will build the tokyobash binary and place it in `repo_location/tokyobash/bin`.

-  -`make install` Will build tokyobash and create the config file in `$XDG_CONFIG_HOME/tokyobash` if one is not already present:
+  -`make install` Will build tokyobash and create then move the config file to `$HOME/.config/tokyobash` if one is not already present:

-  - If `$XDG_CONFIG_HOME` is not set, the config directory path will default to `$HOME/.config/tokyobash`
+  - The config directory defaults to `$HOME/.config`, but can be changed with `$XDG_CONFIG_HOME`.

-  -`make install prefix=custom/path` Will compile tokyobash, create and move config file, then move tokyobash to `prefix/bin`.
+  -`make install prefix=custom/path` Will build tokyobash, create and move config file, then move tokyobash to `prefix/bin`.

 #

-Now add this to your .bashrc (usually located at $HOME/.bashrc):
+Add this to your .bashrc (usually located at $HOME/.bashrc):

 ```bash